lspestrip/striptease/docs/data_interface.rst

 - :meth:`.DataStorage.get_tags` retrieves a list of tags;
 - :meth:`.DataStorage.load_sci` retrieves scientific timelines;
-- :meth:`.DataStorage.load_hk` retrieves housekeeping timelines.
+- :meth:`.DataStorage.load_hk` retrieves housekeeping timelines;
+- :meth:`.DataStorage.load_cryo` retrieves the timelines measured
+  by temperature sensors.

 All these functions accept either a 2-tuple containing the start and end MJD or a :class:`.Tag` object that specifies the time range.